December 17th, 2016

 They also have one important thing in common: they are all partners in the business and each and every one uses the data that we collect for their own endeavors.
 They have a vested interest in maintaining data quality and a desire to continually push the program forward with the addition of new metrics each season.

-Our staff of proffesional charters grew to 16 in 2016 and will expand again in 2017 to 32 — one for each and every NFL team.
+Our staff of proffesional charters grew to 16-strong in 2016 and will expand again in 2017 to a total of 22 people.

 - Dropped Passes